IPWright83/VSFileNav/README.md

 # VSFileNav

-This is a simple extention to allow rapid navigation and finding of files within a Solution using a number of different search patterns.
+This is a simple extension to allow rapid navigation and finding of files within a Solution using a number of different search patterns.

 For more information please visit https://github.com/IPWright83/VSFileNav

 #### New Features
- - Multi montior support
+ - Multi monitor support
  - Multi search

 ### Features